 It’s also possible that the sheer size of many malls overwhelmed shoppers.
 For instance, the 2.4 million square foot King of Prussia Mall in Pennsylvania includes over 400 stores; it’s anchored by Nordstrom, Macy’s, Bloomingdale’s, Neiman Marcus, Lord & Taylor, JC Penney and Dick’s Sporting Goods.

 Lifestyle centres propose to remedy that mind-numbing situation.
-However, Cooper Carry architect David Kitchens is skeptical of their longevity.
+However, Cooper Carry architect David Kitchens is sceptical of their longevity.

 “They are a better, fresher mousetrap that will work for awhile and then go away,” he says.

 Rather than making real connections with the surrounding community, he thinks that many of them – especially the ones devoted solely to retailing – are “designed to be a category killer that will suck the lifeblood out of everything else.”

 Yet the shift from large malls to smaller lifestyle centres is part of a larger story, Kitchens insists.
 He sees lifestyle centres as tapping into Americans’ “emotional desire to rebuild their community.”

 “As development gets larger and larger,” he continues, “people now want to decentralize and build personal feeling back into their lives.”

 Parading themselves as Main Streets from a bygone era, these new retail centres hope to recreate what was lost in the rush to cover America with large malls from the 1950s through the 1990s.
 Yet at their core, Gruen’s ideal mall and the New Urbanists’ lifestyle centre share the same aspiration: a thriving community centre, yes – but one that ultimately turns a tidy profit.

 And whether we like it or not, suburban Americans have been building community on a foundation of commercialism for the last sixty years.

 This article has been updated to remove a factual error about the number of enclosed malls that have opened since 2007.